FF-Projects-UE/NDI_Android/README.md

 * NDI_Android_KVM_Keyboard

 ## SENDER USAGE
 * (Only Android) Start NSD service with your JNI solution if you didn't.
-(Android Native has ready-to-use "EnableNsdService" function which implemented by us.)
+(Android Native has ready-to-use "EnableNsdService" function which implemented by us.
+Use same port for both NSD service and sender.)
 * Init NDIlib library if you didn't.
 * Create a sender object.
 * Send your Texture2D or Texture2D render target with respective function on "Set Timer by Event".